-So many of us have heard the terminology of Tantra, however very few of us actually knows what the name means, for others, their idea of Tantra has been sadly tainted.
+So many of us have heard of Tantra yet very few know what the name actually means; for others the idea of Tantra has been sadly tainted.

 To enter the world of Tantra is to enter a world of magic and mystery, of expansion between your physical and spiritual self.

 In modern era Tantra has been studied as an esoteric practice and ritualistic religion, referred to as Tantrism; however there is a very wide gap between what Tantra means to its students and what Tantra has been perceived by the average person.

 One definition of Tantra is equal to the “system of obervances” about the vision of man and the cosmos, where correspondences between the inner world of the person and the macrocosmic reality play an essential role.
 Another definition more accepted by non-practitioners of Tantra is: “Tantra is the study of a set of mechanistic rituals.”

 David Lorenzen offers people a very narrow definition “Tantric religion refers only to the elite traditions directly based on the Sanskrit texts called the Tantras, Samhitas, and Agamas.”
 He adds to this narrow definition by including a broad range of “Magical beliefs and practices, such as Yoga, Sexual exploration and Shaktism.”

 Tantra is a Sanskrit word meaning “woven together”, a beautiful terminology which accurately reflects what happens during its practice.
 The terminology however is not meant to reflect just physical togetherness of you and your partner, it goes deeper than that.
 Woven together, refers to the togetherness of you and your spirit– that is the deepest most important connection.
 Why do I say this?
 If you don’t know how to love yourself physically and spiritually then chances are you really don’t know how to love anyone else spiritually or physically.